ievms – Easily bring up IE browsers on any environment with Vagrant and VirtualBox

 ievms relies on vagrant, VirtualBox and the images provided Microsoft to create a simple workflow for managing IE browsers across different Windows versions.

-Bringing up a Windows 10 virtual machine with IE 10 installed and ready to use is as simple as
+Bringing up a Windows 10 virtual machine with IE 10 installed and ready to use:

 :; vagrant up ie10-win7